shirokokawaii/Find-all-pentagons-using-tangram/README.md

 # Find-all-pentagons-using-tangram
-A course project, still working on it.\n
+A course project, still working on it.
-代写不可信，还得靠自己。
+I will never believe DAIXIE